mwojnars/hypertag/docs/index.md

 --->

-Although each body attribute is a regular variable, which can be used in all the same places where other variables occur (in all types of expressions), embedding it through another type of block (other than `@`) will _not_ work as expected.
+Although each body attribute is a regular variable, which can be used in all the same places as other variables (in all types of expressions), embedding it through another type of block (other than `@`) will _not_ work as expected.
-For example, the following code is valid:
+For example, although the following code _is_ valid:

     / $info

-but will produce a Python representation string of the DOM instance, instead of merging the DOM into the hypertag's body:
+it will produce a Python representation string of the DOM instance, instead of merging the DOM into the hypertag's body:

     <hypertag.core.dom.DOM object at 0x7f5de33bcd60>